ScionResearch/genomesizeR/docs/articles/methods.md

 (REML).
 A prediction interval is computed using the `predictInterval` function from the `merTools` package.
-As higher nested levels (order, class) are not taken into account in the model, predictions are not produced for queries above the family level.
+As higher nested levels (order, class) are not taken into account in the model, predictions are not produced for queries above the family level, nor for queries whose family is absent from the reference database (the model would otherwise only return its overall mean).

 ## Weighted mean method